Law enforcement: History

 By the post-classical period and the Middle Ages, forces such as the Santa Hermandades, the shurta, and the Maréchaussée provided services ranging from law enforcement and personal protection to customs enforcement and waste collection.
 In England, a complex law enforcement system emerged, where tithings, groups of ten families, were responsible for ensuring good behavior and apprehending criminals; groups of ten tithings ("hundreds") were overseen by a reeve; hundreds were governed by administrative divisions known as shires; and shires were overseen by shire-reeves.
 In feudal Japan, samurai were responsible for enforcing laws.

 The concept of police as the primary law enforcement organization originated in Europe in the early modern period; the first statutory police force was the High Constables of Edinburgh in 1611, while the first organized police force was the Paris lieutenant général de police in 1667.
-Until the 18th century, law enforcement in England was mostly the responsibility of private citizens and thief-takers, a system that gradually shifted to government control following the 1749 establishment of the London Bow Street Runners, the first formal police force in Britain.
-In 1800, Napoleon reorganized French law enforcement to form the Paris Police Prefecture; the British government passed the Glasgow Police Act, establishing the City of Glasgow Police; and the Thames River Police were formed in England to combat theft on the River Thames.
+Until the 18th century, law enforcement in England was mostly the responsibility of private citizens and thief-takers, albeit also including constables and watchmen.
+This system gradually shifted to government control following the 1749 establishment of the London Bow Street Runners, the first formal police force in Britain.
+In 1800, Napoleon reorganized French law enforcement to form the Paris Police Prefecture; the British government passed the Glasgow Police Act, establishing the City of Glasgow Police; and the Thames River Police was formed in England to combat theft on the River Thames.
 In September 1829, Robert Peel merged the Bow Street Runners and the Thames River Police to form the Metropolitan Police.
 The title of the "first modern police force" has still been claimed by the modern successors to these organizations.